 9. Look in the driver’s eyes briefly with a smile but don’t stare them down

 Subtlety is king here.
 Looking the driver in the eye will convey your honest intentions, but stare too long and you’ll look like a serial killer.
-1 Second is enough here, and you should still look at their general direction afterwards.
+1 Second is enough here, and you should still look at their general direction afterward.
 Most of the time they’ll be a glare on their windows; then just look in the driver’s general direction with a smile.

 10. Don’t make any jokes about murdering or not being a serial killer

-Writing “I’m not a murderer” on your cardboard sign can backfire easily, since it might remind the driver that there are actually murderers with cardboard signs out there.
+Writing “I’m not a murderer” on your cardboard sign can backfire easily since it might remind the driver that there are actually murderers with cardboard signs out there.
 Good luck turning that negative first impression around in 3 seconds.
 Don’t bring up the subject in the car either, it will make your driver hugely uncomfortable.

 11. When a car stops, act like you’ve won the lottery

-Act enthusiastically and gratefully (you probably will be anyway) by running up to the car with a big smile up your face.
+Act enthusiastically and gratefully (you probably will be anyway) by running up to the car with a big smile on your face.
 Chances are the driver is still watching you in his rear-view mirror, and it’s not too late for him to change his mind.